 - ARS High Plains Grassland Research Station, Cheyenne, WY: Trace gas emissions Post-doc May 2003-May 2004

-2009-present: Assistant Professor of Agroecology; Plant Sciences Department, University of Wyoming (hired on August 19th 2009); Adjunct Faculty in Program in Ecology (PiE);
+2009-present: Associate Professor of Agroecology; Plant Sciences Department, University of Wyoming (hired on August 19th 2009); Adjunct Faculty in Program in Ecology (PiE);

 2007-present: Adjunct Assistant Professor, Renewable Resources Department, University of Wyoming, Laramie, WY;

 2004-2007: Land, Air and Water Resources Department, University of California Davis, Davis, CA. Research Associate Step IX;

 Norton, U., A.R.
 Mosier, J.A.
 Morgan, P.D.
 Stahl, J.D.
 Derner, and L.I.
 Ingram.
 2008.
 Moisture pulses, trace gas emissions and soil C and N in cheatgrass and native grass-dominated sagebrush-steppe in Wyoming, USA.
 Soil Biology & Biochemistry.
 40:1421-1431.

 Hooker, T.D., J.M.
 Stark, U. Norton, A.J.
 Leffler, M. Peek, and R. Ryel.
 2008.
 Distribution of ecosystem C and N within contrasting vegetation types in a semiarid rangeland in the Great Basin, USA.
 Biogeochemistry 90:291-308.

 Norton, J.B., T.A.
 Monaco and U. Norton.
 2007.
 Mediterranean annual grasses in western North America: Kids in a candy store.
 Plant and Soil.
 298:1-5.